Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 **Damage** | 14 | 12 | 8
 **!-Count** | 32 | 41 | 41

+**Time**\
+Don't forget to throw the exploding dice in his mouth when possible.
+You'll waste an enormous amount of time if you don't.
+Also use Blue Soul when he's stunned for more damage.

+The gunners don't add that much damage to make them important to destroy.
+If you can, do so.
+If you can't, don't worry about it.

+**Combo**\
+It's done with a perfect Dance Mode.

+**Damage**\
+You need to keep your distance from the cards while destroying them.
+If you don't you won't have a safe space to be for the spikes coming out of the central platform.
+Soul Robber Lvl 3 will help you in destroying them fast enough.

+If you REALLY can't destroy the gunners, please don't bother and just move to the other side of the arena!

+**!-Count**\
+Also done with Dance Mode.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248692.png">

 ```